Trial of Anders Behring Breivik: Day 24 (24 May)

 More prosecution witnesses testified.
 Mathias Eckhoff aged 21 had been shot in the thighs and his scrotum.
 Eckhoff and others had met at the café/pumphouse on the island to discuss the bombings in Oslo, and that is when Breivik arrived.
 When the group encountered Breivik outside, Eckhoff says he had demanded to see Breivik's ID as he was dressed as a police officer and was informing them the bomber had yet been apprehended.

 Breivik is said to have opened fire, and then Eckhoff was shot, and escaped by jumping into the water.
 Eckhoff said he could not use his legs which had been shot, only his arms.

 Mohamad Hadi Hamed also aged 21 was the second witness of the day.
 He had asked if Breivik could be removed from the courtroom whilst he was testifying.
-He was wheelchair-bound.
+He was using a wheelchair.
 He had been in the group that were opened fire upon by Breivik at the pumphouse along with Eckhoff.

 Hamed had been shot in the abdomen, shoulder and thigh, and had an arm and a leg amputated as a result of his injuries.